 Looking for a way to get involved?

 Learning with others and benchmarking are key steps towards becoming an impact giver.
-If you are interested in giving with impact for Poverty, Inequity, take a look at these events, galas, conferences and volunteering opportunities to connect with individuals like you.
+If you are interested in giving with impact for Technology for Nonprofits, take a look at these events, galas, conferences and volunteering opportunities to connect with individuals like you.

 Are you ready to give?